lutaml/lutaml-uml/LUTAML.md

 The simplest way to define relationship between two classes is to use `generalize` keyword:

+(TODO: RT: a generalization is already a directional relationship, isn't it?)

 ```java
 class Pet {}
 class Cat {